 The civil defense director arrived in Pueblo from Denver at 4:35 p.m., and confirmed the flood warnings which civil defense had already obtained.
-Acting upon this information, and a report from the state patrol that the crest had just crossed into Pueblo County, civil defnese began to issue evacuation warnings to city departments and to radio and television stations.
-The sheriff's department had already evacuated along the Fountain for 12 miles north.
+Acting upon this information, and a report from the state patrol that the crest had just crossed into Pueblo County, civil defense began to issue evacuation warnings to city departments and to radio and television stations.
+The sheriff's department had already evacuated along the Fountain for 12 miles north, and the county roads department had also notified a number of residents of the probable danger, evacuated about fifty people, and had moved much of the county's road equipment to high ground.